dkirkby/E4S/projects/Chatter.md

 ```

 After you download this code, your slow receiver is now a fast transmitter.
 Note the different
 sequence of red LED flashes.
-Although this protocol transmits each message 100 times faster, we added a one second delay between messages in the main loop so you can distinguish see individual messages.
+Although this protocol transmits each message 100 times faster, we added a one second delay between messages in the main loop so you can distinguish the individual messages.

 Repeat the untethering steps above to power your fast transmitter from the 9VDC supply.
-Connect the second M4 (the original slow transmitter) to usb and download the same program with one change to make it a fast receiver:
+Connect the second M4 (the original slow transmitter) to usb and download the same program with the following small change required to make it a fast receiver:
 ```
 while True:
     # Uncomment the first line in the transmitter or the second in the receiver.